 Why Remotion works this way

 We commonly get asked if Remotion would consider changing the way how it renders.
-While we are always have an open ear for how to improve Remotion, the following points need to be considered:
+While we always have an open ear for suggestions on how to improve Remotion, the following points need to be considered:

 Rendering speed is of critical importance for many Remotion users, especially those who are relying on server-side rendering.
 Rendering each frame sequentially would be detrimental for speed, a sacrifice that is not worth it when it's possible to write concurrency-safe videos.